MHWatchy/news-server-frontend/README.md

 # Deployed Site

-Link to deployed site: https://mhwatchy-news-site.netlify.app/
+Link to deployed site: https://mhwatchy-news-site.netlify.app/ Link to api for site: https://news-server-k1ka.onrender.com/api

 # Summary

 This app is a site for uploading various news articles relating to certain topics, and allowing other users to comment and vote on them.
+The home screen presents the user with diferent articles they can click on to navigate to a page showcasing that individual article.
+From these pages they can comment on and vote on each article.
+A home button is present at the top of the screen to return back to the home articles page.

 # Back-end Repo